amr93njit/BitFitP2/README.md

 Submitted by: **Adam Ramsey**

-**Bitfit Part 2** is a health metrics app that allows users to track sleep.
+**Bitfit** is a health metrics app that allows users to track sleep.

 Time spent: **6** hours spent in total